Classical dynamics of the Bianchi IX model with timelike singularity: Differences in the dynamic of both models

+where $V$ is the local volume.
+The sign of $F$ tell us what value of $\xi$ corresponds to singularity $x=0$.
 In Fig. \ref{f2} we have $F<0$ at $\xi=0$.
 Increasing $\xi$ we move towards an oscillating timelike singularity, whereas decreasing $\xi$ we move towards a singularity with $b,c \to \infty$.
 In the case $F>0$, at $\xi=0$, we have an oscillating solution as $\xi \to -\infty$ and the discontinuity at some positive $\xi_0$.
-In both cases $|F|$ decreases if we move towards the oscillating timelike singularity.
+In both cases $|F|$ decreases if we move towards the oscillating timelike singularity corresponding to $F=0$.

+The function $F$ is useful when we consider the possibility that the required solution is defined on the interval ($\xi_1,\xi_2$) with two singularities at $\xi=\xi_1$ and $\xi=\xi_2$.
+It requires a change of the sign of $F$ and is ruled out by the fact that this sign is conserved.
+Indeed, summing up (\ref{eq6}) - (\ref{eq9}) we get